Red Cedar Capital, LLC Buys SSGA SPDR S&P 500, Teva Pharmaceutical Industries, Boeing Co, Sells Discovery Inc, Discovery Inc, Zimmer Biomet Holdings Inc

 For the details of Red Cedar Capital, LLC's stock buys and sells, go to https://www.gurufocus.com/guru/red+cedar+capital%2C+llc/current-portfolio/portfolioThese are the top 5 holdings of Red Cedar Capital, LLC

+Red Cedar Capital, LLC sold out a holding in ConocoPhillips.
+The sale prices were between $28.62 and $44.41, with an estimated average price of $36.93.Sold Out: California Resources Corp (CRCQQ)

 Red Cedar Capital, LLC sold out a holding in California Resources Corp.
-The sale prices were between $0.21 and $0.21, with an estimated average price of $0.21.Sold Out: ConocoPhillips (COP)
+The sale prices were between $0.21 and $0.21, with an estimated average price of $0.21.Sold Out: Lumen Technologies Inc (LUMN)

-Red Cedar Capital, LLC sold out a holding in ConocoPhillips.
-The sale prices were between $28.62 and $44.41, with an estimated average price of $36.93.Sold Out: Novan Inc (NOVN)
+Red Cedar Capital, LLC sold out a holding in Lumen Technologies Inc. The sale prices were between $8.62 and $10.9, with an estimated average price of $9.87.Sold Out: Novan Inc (NOVN)

 Here is the complete portfolio of Red Cedar Capital, LLC.
 Also check out: